Ector County, Texas

 Ector County is a county located in the U.S. state of Texas.
 In the 2020 census, its population was 165,171.
 Its county seat is Odessa.
 The county was founded in 1887 and organized in 1891.
-It is named for Mathew Ector, a Confederate general in the American Civil War.
+It is named for Matthew Ector, a Confederate general in the American Civil War.

 Ector County comprises the Odessa, Texas, metropolitan statistical area, which is included in the Midland–Odessa combined statistical area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 902 sqmi, of which 898 sqmi are land and 4.1 sqmi (0.5%) are covered by water.
 Ector County has an average rainfall of about 14 in per year and a warm, sunny, semiarid climate.
 Most of the county is relatively flat, with small areas of slightly rolling terrain.
 The area is known for its stark landscape.
 The few naturally occurring trees are mostly mesquite trees, which more resemble large bushes.